-Despite what you might have read, there is no established diet for lupus.
-Just as with any medical condition, you should aim to eat a healthy blend of foods, including fresh fruits vegetables, whole grains, legumes, plant fats, lean proteins, and fish.
+Despite what you might have read, there’s no established diet for lupus.
+Just as with any medical condition, you should aim to eat a healthy blend of foods, including fresh fruits, vegetables, whole grains, legumes, plant fats, lean proteins, and fish.

 However, certain foods may be better than others for managing your symptoms.
 Keep reading to find out what to include in your diet.